Grills logo.Grills

 Sure, the “traditional” campfire poker is usually a long stick you found on the ground.
 However, this stainless steel poker is purpose-built for use with the FirePit+.

-It is nearly 2’ in length and keeps your hands well clear of the fire.
-And, you’ll have a cool and firm grip thanks to the silicone-dipped handle.
+It is nearly 2 feet long and keeps your hands clear of the fire.
+And you’ll have a cool and firm grip thanks to the silicone-dipped handle.

 Not only can you move your wood around, but you can also use the hooked edge to raise or lower the fuel racks, and push ash out the trap door during clean-up after your fire.